eda-ricercatore/gulyas-scripts/notes/uml.md

 	- It represents a "part-whole," or "part-of," relationship.
 	- An aggregation is a variant of the association relationship.
 	- An aggregation is more specific than the association relationship.
+	- It describes a structural relationship, rather than a behavioral relationship;
+		it specifies how objects of different classes connect to each other;
+		or how objects of a class causes objects of another class to perform an action on its behalf by "sending a message" to, "invoking a method" on, or "calling a member function" of "the controlled object"
+		\cite{WikipediaContributors2017a3}.
 	- It can be named.
 	- We can label an end of an association with its properties, such as:
 		* role name